Orchard Corridor Entertainment Venue

 These features have been identified for the long-term plans for the park but will not all be included in its first phase.
 Click on the image at right for a full-size high-resolution image of the site plan.

 The first phase of this project, which will include the covered stage, the park-like area, and service corridor, is projected to cost approximately $750,000.
 Those funds are currently available in the Village’s Capital Improvement Plan, in the annual budget because of budget surpluses, owing to higher than expected revenues, lower than expected expenditures, and proceeds from the sale of the former police station and the Firehouse Pizza property.
+The Oswego Village Board has given approval for staff to seek bids from various vendors to provide services related to the venue's construction.

 In February 2020, the Village of Oswego offered a survey to residents about their event attendence habits and desires for more outdoor entertainment options.
 A total of 495 people, 90 percent of whom identified as Oswego residents, responded to the survey.
 In July 2020, residents were invited to offer their comments on the designs proposed at the open house.
 You can view responses to both surveys here: